 Note: There is the potential for accidentally deleting all of the files on your iOS device, so it’s important to be very careful when using the software.
 The ‘Erase Clean’ feature is designed for people who are planning to give away or sell their old iOS device, so it securely deletes all of the files on the device without any chance of recovering them.
 It’s not likely that you’ll do this by accident as long as you’re paying attention to what you’re doing, but the possibility is there.

-I've decided to test PhoneClean using my ancient iPhone 4, which I still use as a media player.
-I haven't restored it or reformatted it in many, many years, and I used it heavily when it was my primary device, so there should be a lot of junk to clean up.
+I’ve decided to test PhoneClean using my old iPhone, which I still use as a media player.
+I haven’t restored it or reformatted it in many, many years, and I used it heavily when it was my primary device, so there should be a lot of junk to clean up.

-JP tested PhoneClean for Mac with his iPad 4 (16GB), and he'll add his experiences throughout the review which you may find helpful if you're on a Mac machine.
+JP tested PhoneClean for Mac with his iPad, and he’ll add his experiences throughout the review which you may find helpful if you’re on a Mac machine.

 The program is divided up into 8 modules or tabs which can be accessed using the appropriate buttons in the top left, although one of these simply displays any backups that have been made on the computer and allows you to restore your device from them.
 Let’s take a closer look at the other modules.